 If you struggle to come up with low-carb variations of your favourite classic dishes when it comes to big celebrations like Easter, Thanksgiving or Christmas, this is the recipe for you.
 Celeriac is not something I cook with regularly.
 I do tend to go back to my favourite veggies over and over again, and forget other vegetables are around too.

 Well, that has to be rectified from now on.
 I absolutely fell in love with celeriac, and its subtle nutty flavour.
 Unlike other root vegetables, it’s super low in carbs.
 How amazing, right?
-Pair it with leeks and smokey bacon, and you get a super yummy dish that will have everybody ask for seconds.
+Pair it with leeks and smoky bacon, and you get a super yummy dish that will have everybody ask for seconds.

 How TO make celeriac gratin